unrealwork/atsd-use-cases/USVisaRefusal/README.md

 ---------------------------

 The below figure shows the refusal rates from 2006 through 2016.
 We can see that refusal rates for Syrian nationals grew from **23.6%** in 2009 to **60.0%** in 2016.
 You can filter by country by clicking on the dropdown button.
-Here are a few more countries, showing how their refusal rates have changed over time.
+Here are a few more countries with figures showing how their refusal rates have changed over time.

 * Mexico: 33.0% (2007) to 23.5% (2016)
 * Russia: 15.3% (2006) to 9.3% (2016)